2008 Mercedes-Benz CLK-Class

 The CLK350 and CLK550 come with 17-inch wheels, slightly wider with fatter tires in back, to create the staggered-wheel look of a race car.
 The wheels on the CLK350 are a light-alloy five-spoke design.
 Those on the CLK550 feature an AMG-styled monoblock design.
 The CLK63 AMG has 18-inch wheels in a highly polished double-spoke pattern with lower profile Z-rated tires.

-What's New for 2007: The optional Sport Appearance Package for the CLK350 is easy to spot, thanks to unique 10-spoke aluminum wheels.
-This option includes a sports suspension that lowers the CLK slightly, and cross-drilled brake rotors that are visible through the wheels.
+The optional Sport Appearance Package for the CLK350 includes special 10-spoke aluminum wheels, a sports suspension that lowers the CLK slightly, and cross-drilled brake rotors that are visible through the wheels.
 The brake calipers are painted with Mercedes script.

 The Mercedes-Benz CLK is a fairly compact car, but there is enough space and seat adjustment inside to accommodate very tall people in front.
 Generally, the cabin has the look and feel of success.